flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 **Value- and tech environment may hold some difficult or implicit concepts that are hard to model, but they hold *all* the concepts our code represents.
 We never need to "invent" anything.** Inventions wouldn't correspond to anything in the environments, so they would neither contribute customer value nor help in dealing with the technology.
 They would only add useless complexity.

 **Code has exactly two sources of truth: its value- and its tech environment.
 They are its *meaning*.
-Code is *meaningful* when it reflects the reality of their terms, structure and mechanics, no matter at what level of detail.**
+Code is *meaningful* when it reflects the reality of their concerns, structure and mechanics, no matter at what level of detail.**

 The two environments are very real - abstract maybe, but neither arbitrary nor virtual.
 And the "real world" can be a capricious chimera.
 Code is under this constant pressure to adapt because it mediates between two changing realities.